bruceravel/demeter/documentation/Athena/process/index.rst

 :demeter:`ATHENA` offers a variety of data processing chores -- chores which modify the data or its parameters in some way to prepare it for more extensive analysis.
-With the exception of merging data groups, all data processing features are accesses through the Data menu, shown below.
-All the entries in the Data menu, replace the main window with a tool specially designed for the data processing chore.
+With the exception of merging data groups, all data processing features are accesses through the main menu, shown below.
+All these entries in the main menu, replace the main window with a tool specially designed for the data processing chore.

 You can work on more than one data group in any tool without having to return to the main menu.
 Clicking on a group label in the group list